Facebook, Instagram, Linkedin, and Twitter are social media channels we have joined over time. What happens when we die

 If you have stored all your data via an application on your smartphone, you should consider how someone can access the smartphone.

 Some websites such as Google, Facebook, and Instagram provide the ability to activate a digital heir.
 This allows your trusted contact to carry out your final wishes.
 Make sure you record in your digital will where you have used these features.

 In Google, there is an Inactive Account Manager feature that lets you pick up to 10 trusted contacts who will be notified if your account goes inactive and will be given access to your data (with your permission).
 Facebook and Instagram allow you to select someone so they can memorialize your page.

 Be aware, many web services do not offer an automated process for handling accounts after death, so accessibility to your passwords by digital heirs through a digital Will is really important.

 Store this Information in a secure-but-accessible location!

-No matter how you decide to store your digital estate plan, you’ll want to be sure that the people who need to know where the plan is actually know.
+No matter how you decide to store your digital estate plan, you’ll want to be sure that the people who need to know where the plan is actually known.
 It’s generally a good idea to tell one or two people who you trust—your spouse, your adult children, or your Digital Executor, for example—where the plan is located and how to access it.

 This way, when the time comes, the people who need to access the plan you’ve made can find the plan and access it.